timacdonald/json-api/README.md

 - [Sparse fieldsets](#sparse-fieldsets)
 - [Minimal attributes](#minimal-attributes)

-Congratulations 🎉 You have just created your first JSON:API resource.
+🎉 You have just created your first JSON:API resource.
 There are plenty of other features available, so let's augment this resource to explore them.

 ## Adding relationships